GE-200 series: DTSS

-Through the early 1960s GE worked with Dartmouth College on the development of a time-sharing operating system, which would later go on to become the Dartmouth Time Sharing System (DTSS).
+Through the early 1960s GE worked with Dartmouth College on the development of a time-sharing operating system, which would later go on to become the Dartmouth Time-Sharing System (DTSS).
 The system was constructed by attaching a number of teletypewriters to a smaller GE machine called the DATANET-30 (DN-30), which was a small computer that had evolved from an earlier process-control machine.

 DTSS actually ran on the DN-30.
 The DN-30 accepted commands one at a time from the terminals connected to it, and then ran their requested programs on the GE-235.
 The GE-235 had no idea it was not running in batch mode, and the illusion of multitasking was being maintained externally.

 In 1965 GE started packaging the DN-30 and GE-235 systems together as the GE-265.
-The GE-265 achieved fame not only for being the first commercially successful time-sharing system, but it was also the machine on which the BASIC programming language was first created.
+The GE-265 achieved fame not only for being the first commercially successful time-sharing system, but it was also the machine on which the BASIC programming language was created.